 Small particles of inhaled silica dust can embed themselves in a persons' lungs and this dust is toxic to the lining of the lungs.
 Breathing will become very difficult as the lungs will struggle to take in oxygen, hampered by thickening tissue and scarring of the lungs.
 Silicosis is incurable however there are treatments available; steroids and oxygen therapies can relieve symptoms and slow its progression.

 If you think you have been exposed to asbestos, if you are experiencing difficulty breathing or suffering any of the above symptoms, you need to seek expert advice.

 The Specter Partnership solicitors your local, legal expert.
 Our Farringdon solicitors are determined to recover the maximum compensation available for the injury and or financial loss sustained.
 We ensure you receive the best medical treatment and rehabilitation available.
 We will support you every step of the way through the claim process and long after your industrial disease compensation claim is settled because we understand and we care.

-Our experienced team, who have dealt with a number of these types of claims, will guide you through the complex legal process, ensuring that you receive the best possible outcome to your compensation claim.
+Our experienced team, who have dealt with a number of these types of industrial disease claims, will guide you through the complex legal process, ensuring that you receive the best possible outcome to your industrial disease compensation claim.